Skip to main content

 Factor E-Cigarettes ZYN

-Lung inflammation risk Moderate (propylene glycol, glycerol) None (no inhalation)
+Lung inflammation risk Moderate (propylene glycol, glycerol) No inhaled aerosol

 Cardiovascular effects Similar to ZYN (nicotine) Similar to vaping